-In terms of land and building tax, it will have a major effect on real estate developers who have accumulated ownership of the land bank, but The Company's policy is to purchase land for immediate development, thus The Company will not be affected much.
-However, The Company may be affected in terms of the tax exemption period of the completed condominium unit, which affects the cost of the project.
+In terms of land and building tax, The Company may be affected in terms of the tax exemption period of the completed condominium unit, which affects the cost of the project.
 The Company must plan to control the construction period of each project so that it does not take too long.
 It may affect the consideration of a large project that takes a long time to be completed due to having to consider increasing tax costs.